-Recent examples of successful large buildings include the Waitrose Supermarket [71] and St James's Place [72], both adjacent the Amphitheatre roundabout; of substantial size, they nevertheless respond well to their context and provide secondary landmarks at this edge of town location.
+Recent examples of successful large buildings include the Waitrose Supermarket [71] and St James Place [72], both adjacent the Amphitheatre roundabout; of substantial size, they nevertheless respond well to their context and provide secondary landmarks at this edge of town location.

 Further domestic examples include Mill Place off Barton Lane [74 & 75] and Admiralty Close off Trafalgar Road [73]; both are clearly modern whilst enhancing their setting by virtue of their scale, design, materials and detailing.
-A number of sites are currently being developed in the town; they include a site at the trear of the Post Office in Castle Street, and refurbishment and redevelopment of the Corn Hall and King's Head Hotel in Market Place.
+A number of sites are currently being developed in the town; they include a site at the rear of the Post Office in Castle Street and refurbishment and redevelopment of the Corn Hall and King's Head Hotel in Market Place.

-Key Dates in the development of Twentieth & Twenty-First-Century Cirencester
+Key Dates in the development of Twentieth & Twenty-First Century Cirencester

-Oil Cilicestel 1904 Wilts & Gloucestershire Standard Office, Dyer Street 1904 Bingham Hall, King Street 1910 Petty Sessional Court, Police Station and superintendents house 1710 terminating the west end of Castle Street 1911-12 24 council houses in Siddington road [p278] 1911-12 Almshouses on NW corner of Gloucester Street & Barton Lane by Stanley J 1712 Wearing for Lord Bathurst 1924 Baddeley publishes his "History of Cirencester" 1924 Bowly's Cottages in Watermoor Road by Norman Jewson c1930 Bowls Club off Ashcroft Road c1930 Playing fields opened at City Bank 1933 Development of The Mead and Bowling Green areas 1935 105-119 Cricklade Street [shops] 1938 Development of Chesterton Estate began 1938 Bathurst collection of Roman Antiquities merged with Cripps Collection 1700 and transferred to form the newly built-Corinium Museum in Park Street; opened by Professor George M Trevelyan 1947 100 houses built by this date in the Chesterton and new Beeches estates 1952 Bungalows in Barton Lane by Norman Jewson 1960s Rail stations closed - Cirencester no longer has a direct rail link to Gloucester and Cheltenham and Swindon - nearest access now is from Kemble Station, 4 miles to the south 1964 Police Station and Magistrates Court built 1965 CDC purchases Abbey grounds [23.2 acres] for £50,000 1966 Barton Court - replacement for derelict dwellings in Gloucester Street [slum clearance] 1970s Redevelopment of land at Watermoor and the former Abbey Estate 1970s Redevelopment in Dyer Street including premises now occupied by Argos 1973 The Bingham Library, Waterloo 1974 Redeveloped Corinium Museum opened 1974 Cirencester District Council & Cirencester Town Council replaces CUDC 1970s Ringroad - reduced traffic within the town but also severed outer from inner 1973 Flats [Eric Cole & Partners] and Statue of "The Prophet" [Willi Soukop], the Avenue 1978 Mitsubishi Motors by Eric Cole & Partners 1979 Brewery Arts Centre opened 1980s The Barracks is taken over for educational use and starts to be referred to as "The Castle" 1985 Minerva Court, Tower Street 1990 Bishop's Walk, off Cricklade Street c.1998 Waitrose building opened 2004 Mill Place, off Barton Lane 2006 New Leisure Centre replaced the Cattle Market which relocated to 0004 Driffield 2006 Admiralty Close off Trafalgar Road 2007 New HQ for St James investment bankers opposite Waitrose supermarket
+Oil elicestei 1904 Wilts & Gloucestershire Standard Office, Dyer Street 1908 Bingham Hall, King Street 1910 Petty Sessional Court, Police Station and superintendents house 1710 terminating the west end of Castle Street 1911-12 24 council houses in Siddington road [p278] 1912 Almshouses on NW corner of Gloucester Street & Barton Lane by Stanley J 1712 Wearing for Lord Bathurst 1924 Baddeley publishes his "History of Cirencester" 1924 Bowly's Cottages in Watermoor Road by Norman Jewson c1930 Bowls Club off Ashcroft Road c1930 Playing fields opened at City Bank 1933 Development of The Mead and Bowling Green areas 1935 105-119 Cricklade Street [shops] 1938 Development of Chesterton Estate began 1938 Bathurst collection of Roman Antiquities merged with Cripps Collection and transferred to form the newly built-Corinium Museum in Park Street; opened by Professor George M Trevelyan 1947 100 houses built by this date in the Chesterton and new Beeches estates 1952 Bungalows in Barton Lane by Norman Jewson 1960s Rail stations closed - Cirencester no longer has a direct rail link to Gloucester and Cheltenham and Swindon - nearest access now is from Kemble Station, 4 miles to the south 1964 Police Station and Magistrates Court built 1965 CDC purchases Abbey grounds [23.2 acres] for £50,000 1966 Barton Court - replacement for derelict dwellings in Gloucester Street [slum clearance] 1970s Redevelopment of land at Watermoor and the former Abbey Estate 1970s Redevelopment in Dyer Street including premises now occupied by Argos 1973 The Bingham Library, Waterloo 1974 Redeveloped Corinium Museum opened 1974 Cirencester District Council & Cirencester Town Council replaces CUDC 1970s Ringroad - reduced traffic within the town but also severed outer from 1070 inner 1973 Flats [Eric Cole & Partners] and Statue of "The Prophet" [Willi Soukop], 4070 the Avenue 1978 Mitsubishi Motors by Eric Cole & Partners 1979 Brewery Arts Centre opened 1980s The Barracks is taken over for educational use and starts to be referred 1005 to as "The Castle" 1985 Minerva Court, Tower Street 1990 Bishop's Walk, off Cricklade Street c.1998 2004 Waitrose building opened Mill Place, off Barton Lane 2004 Mill Place, off Barton Lane New Leisure Centre replaced the Cattle Market which relocated to 2000 Driffield 2006 Admiralty Close off Trafalgar Road 2007 New HQ for St James investment bankers opposite Waitrose supermarket 2007 new the for or barnes investment barners opposite waitrose supermarket

-Twentieth and Twenty-First Centuries
+Twenty and Twenty-First Centuries

-Twentieth and Twenty-First Centuries
+Twenty and Twenty-First Centuries